Quilt Size: 38" x 49"

 English Paper Pieces:

 (176) 2” hexagons.
-3 packs from my shop will cover it, or you can print and cut out the printable ones below!
+A Big Box of 2" Hexagons in the shop will cover it, or you can print and cut out the printable ones below!

 (12) 2” half hexagons.
 I would just cut 6 of your hexagons in half, from point to point.
 These are for the top and bottom of the quilt.